archanakk010/Project_ABC_Company/README.md

 Teams and positions with the highest salary spending are identified.
 The distribution of salaries across different teams and positions is studied.

-#### Correlation between Age and Salary:
+#### 5.Correlation between Age and Salary:

-A scatter plot is used to visually explore potential correlations between age and salary.
+A heatmap is used to visually explore potential correlations between age and salary.

 ## Conclusion: